 Please be aware that bus schedules are sometimes unreliable and you cannot purchase bus tickets in advance.
 This means that buses may be over capacity during high season.
 So, while this is the cheapest option, be prepared that it may not be feasible if you have a lot of luggage.

-I used only buses during my vacation in Santorini.
+I used only buses.
 I was there during high season, and had no issues or complaints.

 Another option is to ask your hotel or hostel if they have a shuttle that can pick you up.